elizabeth-poggie/elizabeth-poggie/_content/notes/16-user-interfaces.md

 Getting good at any approach to HTML/CSS requires being able to debug our code and measure our success in achieving a design.
 Like in previous topics we have learned, modern internet browsers come with a suite of very useful tools for debugging and measuring – for responsive design, most browsers have a responsive design mode tool.

-## What can you see in DevTools
+## What can simulate in DevTools

-- Simulate a mobile devices
+- mobile devices
-- Simulate varying device widths
+- varying device widths
-- Show media queries
+- media queries
-- Different devices have different resolutions.
+- different resolutions.
 In DevTools, you can actually simulate different device pixel ratios.

 ## QUIZ: Can we do this in DevTools?